dmcquay/element-visibility-tracker/README.markdown

-#EyeFocus
+#VisibilityTracker

-Provides the EyeFocus object.
+Provides the VisibilityTracker object.
 This object tracks the visibility of a provided set of elements.
-Visibility is tracked very specifically (visible, partially visible, first visible, etc. When the visibility of an element changes, the 'visibility-status-change' event is fired and an instance of EyeFocus.VisibilityStatus (see below) is passed to the handler.
-See documentation for EyeFocus.VisibilityStatus for what visibility information is available.
+Visibility is tracked very specifically (visible, partially visible, first visible, etc. When the visibility of an element changes, the 'visibility-status-change' event is fired and an instance of VisibilityTracker.VisibilityStatus (see below) is passed to the handler.
+See documentation for VisibilityTracker.VisibilityStatus for what visibility information is available.

-#EyeFocus.VisibilityStatus
+#VisibilityStatus

-EyeFocus.VisibilityStatus is a simple object that tracks the visibility of a given element.
+VisibilityStatus is a simple object that tracks the visibility of a given element.
 Here are the possible statuses with descriptions:

-*visible - 100% of the element is visible *firstVisible - The highest visible element on the page *lastVisible - The lowest visible element on the page *partiallyVisible - Some part of this element is visible, but not all *firstPartiallyVisible - The highest partially visible element on the page *lastPartiallyVisible - The lowest partially visible element on the page *partiallyVisibleWithNoVisibleSiblings - This element is partially visible and no elements are 100% visible
+ * visible - 100% of the element is visible
+ * firstVisible - The highest visible element on the page
+ * lastVisible - The lowest visible element on the page
+ * partiallyVisible - Some part of this element is visible, but not all
+ * firstPartiallyVisible - The highest partially visible element on the page
+ * lastPartiallyVisible - The lowest partially visible element on the page
+ * partiallyVisibleWithNoVisibleSiblings - This element is partially visible and no elements are 100% visible

 To check a visibility status, prepend the status with "is" and call it as a function (e.g. instance.isFirstPartiallyVisible()).